 - Portfolio can be decided by governments.

-- Fully customizable, open and free of charge
+- Fully customizable, open, transparent and free to use for anybody

 A special committee appointed by government will operate the sovereign fund in a transparent way, manage and make decisions on the fund to prevent corruption and misuse of funds.